 At a young age, children respond well to music and rhymes.
 If you want to quiet down an unruly or loud classroom of toddlers, you may want to consider creating a "quiet time" rhyme or song to get them excited and to lower their voices.
 For example, a teacher can say "1, 2, 3, eyes on me..." whenever the noise level rises, and expects the students to pay attention.
 Or, a more interactive method is to sing or play a "quiet down" song where students are encouraged to participate and then grow silent.
 While it may take time for them to learn, students may grow to excitedly anticipate the rhyme or song.

 Use a hand signal or gesture

 Some teachers use a hand signal or gesture to show students that their noise level has gotten too high.
 For example, you can raise three fingers or clap your hands, where you expect your students to respond with the same gesture or movement and get quiet.

+Check out our course on learning languages for more tips on child development.
 At ProSolutions Training, we offer plenty of online child care courses for professionals who wish to know more about their field and child development.
 Contact us today to learn more!